-File Form 4868 by April 15, 2009.
-Fiscal year taxpayers, file Form 4868 by the regular due date of the return.
+File Form 4868 by April 15, 2014.
+Fiscal year taxpayers, file Form 4868 by the original due date of the fiscal year return.

 Taxpayers who are out of the country.
 If, on the regular due date of your return, you are out of the country and a U.S. citizen or resident, you are allowed 2 extra months to file your return and pay any amount due without requesting an extension.
-For a calendar year return, this is June 15, 2009.
+For a calendar year return, this is June 16, 2014.
 File this form and be sure to check the box on line 8 if you need an additional 4 months to file your return.

-If you are out of the country and a U.S. citizen or resident, you may qualify for special tax treatment if you meet the foreign residence or presence tests.
-If you do not expect to meet either of those tests by the due date of your return, request an extension to a date after you expect to qualify using Form 2350, Application for Extension of Time To File U.S. Income Tax Return.
+If you are out of the country and a U.S. citizen or resident, you may qualify for special tax treatment if you meet the bona fide residence or physical presence tests.
+If you do not expect to meet either of those tests by the due date of your return, request an extension to a date after you expect to meet the tests by filing Form 2350, Application for Extension of Time To File U.S. Income Tax Return.